Teaching at Cornell Guide

 Message from the Executive Director

-At the Center for Teaching Innovation (CTI), we understand that there is no one way to be an outstanding teacher.
-Whether you are new to teaching, or bring a robust array of prior experiences, our goal is to support your success.
 This guide, along with other CTI resources and services, is addressed to Cornell instructors across disciplines and career span, including graduate teaching assistants, postdoctoral fellows, lecturers, visiting professors and critics, and tenure system faculty members.

 Executive Director